wp-plugins/listly/readme.txt

 **Many ways to use Listly**

 More than a plugin, Listly is a collaborative content authoring tool & a content platform.
-Lists are a unique and distinct form of media.
+Lists are a distinct form of media.

 - Build awesome useful lists for your niche
 - Use Listly as a free content source (embed other people's lists as responsive/adaptive blog content)
-- Track your lists metrics as they get consumed across the web
+- Track your list metrics as they get consumed across the web
-- Simpler sharing of the list AND the list items
+- Simplify sharing of both your lists & your list items

 What kind of list will you make/embed?
 Who will embed your lists?